When The Client is also a Therapist

 Well.

-Apparently, it’s a good trick. 💛
+Apparently, it’s a pretty good trick. 💛

 Holding space for the space-holders,